jtlilay001/BusinessAnalysisScrape/README.md

-# BusinessAnalysisScrape
+# BusinessAnalysisScrape #
-Web scraper application used to obtain contact information of fitness centers in NYC
+This documentation serves as a web scraping outline for anyone who is working with FitKO and is new to webscraping.
+The documentation provided will go over how to scrape contact information from businesses for marketing purposes.
+Note that each scraping project is different and the toolset used will differ based on company needs.
+The web scraping application for this purpose is written using the scrapy fraamework and is focused on obtaining contact information for fitness centers in NYC.

 # About #
 The Business Analysis tool is a web scraper built using python to scrape for fitness centers in NYC.
 The web scraper was built using the scrapy framework and scrapes for the following information